ryancramerdesign/ProcessWire/README-PW.md

 hit "reload" in your browser until the error messages disappear.
 It may take up to 5 reloads for ProcessWire to apply all updates.

-If using Form Builder, make sure you have version 0.2.3 or newer, as older versions did not support ProcessWire 2.4+.
-For ProcessWire 2.6 we recommend using FormBuilder 0.2.4 or newer.
+If using Form Builder, make sure you have version 0.2.5 or newer, as older versions did not support ProcessWire 3.x.

 If your site still doesn't work, remove the /wire/ directory completely.
 Then upload a fresh copy of the /wire/ directory.